logo

 • When to Start Taking Folic Acid and Ensuring Adequate Intake

-As a mother, you want to do everything in your power to make sure you give birth to a healthy and strong baby.
-You eat healthy, take care of your body, and get plenty of rest as recommended.
-But when you're growing a whole other human inside you, you need some additional help.
-This is where supplements like folic acid come into the picture.
+As a mother, you do everything possible to ensure your baby is born healthy and strong—eating nutritious foods, taking care of your body, and getting plenty of rest.
+But when you're growing a whole new life inside you, your body needs extra support, and that’s where supplements like folic acid come in.

 What is Folic Acid?

 Folic acid, a B vitamin, is a synthetic form of folate found in fruits, vegetables, fortified foods, and nuts.
-It helps your body make new red blood cells and DNA.
-These healthy red blood cells help carry oxygen to all body parts, ensuring healthy growth for your baby.
+It is crucial in red blood cell production and DNA formation, ensuring a healthy oxygen supply and optimal fetal growth.

 Benefits of Folic Acid in Pregnancy